obfuscurity/backstop/README.md

 </Plugin>
 ```

+### GitHub Post-Receive Hooks

+Backstop can receive commit data from GitHub [post-receive webhooks](https://help.github.com/articles/post-receive-hooks).
+Your WebHook URL should consist of the Backstop service URL with the `/github` endpoint.
+For example, `https://backstop.example.com/github`.

 ### Custom Metrics

 Use the `/publish` endpoint in conjunction with one of the approved `PREFIXES` for submitting metrics to Backstop.
 In most environments it makes sense to use distinct prefixes for normal (e.g. gauge, counters, etc) metrics vs annotation (event-style) metrics.